 As we enter a new year, it is often a time of new resolutions and goal creation.
 Before you do any of that however, you may benefit from writing a personal mission statement to make sure you are centered and focused on what matters most to you.
 Many people are familiar with mission statements for businesses but have never thought to write a personal mission statement.
 The process is great for making sure you are taking a mindful approach to life.
 It is also great for those that want to slow down their life a bit and simplify.
 Having a personal mission statement can help you get rid of the excess things in your life that aren’t congruent with your core self.
+Dive into the world of personal development and explore how defining your mission can drive your actions, boost motivation, and help you reach unprecedented levels of success.

 How To Write A Personal Mission Statement

 I am pleased today to have a real expert on the subject of wholehearted living, Courtney Carver, share with us her tips on how to write a personal mission statement.
 Courtney’s blog Be More With Less and her capsule wardrobe Project 333 rose to such great popularity that it led her to be featured in the Netflix documentary Minimalism.
 And now, Courtney has a powerful book that just released in December through Penguin Random House titled, Soulful Simplicity: How Living with Less Can Lead to So Much More.
 The book is about how simplicity in all areas of our life can lead to more wholehearted, engaged living.
-You can get your copy at major book retailers or Amazon, affiliate link below.
+You can get your copy at major book retailers or Amazon-> affiliate link.

 The following excerpt reprinted with permission and is from Chapter 32 of Courtney Carver’s book Soulful Simplicity: How Living with Less Can Lead to So Much More (Tarcher/Perigee, a division of Penguin Random House).